chef/chef/README.md

 ```

 ### Advanced Shellout
-In addition to the command to run there are other attributes that can be set to change the shellout behavior:
+In addition to the command to run there are other options that can be set to change the shellout behavior.
+The complete list of options can be found here: https://github.com/chef/mixlib-shellout/blob/master/lib/mixlib/shellout.rb
-- `env`: set environmental variables before shelling out
-- `user`: execute the shellout as this user
-- `cwd`: execute the shellout from this directory
-- `timeout`: set a command timeout (defaul 600s)

 Run a command as the `www` user with no extra ENV settings from `/tmp` with a 1s timeout